waterbear-cloud/paco/docs/paco-config.rst

             title: Production Environment
             # more environment YAML here ...

-The network, applications, backups and secrets_manager configuration sections hold logical configuration - this configuration does not get direclty provisioned to the cloud - it doesn't reference any environments or regions.
+The network, applications, backup_vaults and secrets_manager configuration sections hold logical configuration - this configuration does not get direclty provisioned to the cloud - it doesn't reference any environments or regions.
 Think of it as default configuration.